puma13992/cinematography/TESTING.md

 #### Update node (possible remaining)

-Sometimes ERR_SSL_PROTOCOL-ERROR would show up in the console and cause strange problems like a user logging out after clicking save to add a movie or a page staying in load mode.
-A tutor told me that these err ssl protocol errors are usually related to the node version, the project is dependent on an older version of node and one of the reasons why so many students have had to manually use the commands to install and use version 16.
+Sometimes ERR_SSL_PROTOCOL-ERROR would show up in the console and cause strange problems like a user logging out after clicking save to add a movie or a page staying in load mode or even that the page is not loading properly.
+A tutor told me that "these errors are usually related to the node version, the project is dependent on an older version of node and one of the reasons why so many students have had to manually use the commands to install and use version 16".
 I updated the node version, which should have fixed the bug.
-When I've tested the site, the bug no longer appears.
+When I've tested the site, the errors in the console no longer appears.

 #### handlers.js